-Dr. Lorraine Eden is Professor Emerita of Management in the Mays Business School and Research Professor of Law (joint appointment) in the School of Law at Texas A&M University.
+Dr. Lorraine Eden is Professor Emerita of Management in the Mays Business School; she holds an adjunct appointment for 2020-2023 as Research Professor of Law in the School of Law at Texas A&M University.

 Her research interests lie at the intersection of economics, international business and public policy, with a particular focus on the strategies, structures and political economy of multinational enterprises (MNEs).
 Her current research focuses on transfer pricing (the pricing of related party transactions) in the digital economy, responses of MNEs to disruptive shocks (e.g., Industry 4.0, war zones, government policies, emerging markets), and ethics in business and academia.

 Dr. Eden is considered one of founders of the field of transfer pricing economics and is best known for her transfer pricing publications.
-In total, she has more than 185 scholarly publications with nearly 14,000 Google Scholar citations.
-Her books include Taxing Multinationals (1998), Multinationals in North America (1994), Retrospectives on Public Finance (1991), Multinationals and Transfer Pricing (1985, 2017), The Ethical Professor (2018), The Economics of Transfer Pricing (2019), and Research Methods in International Business (2020).
+In total, she has more than 200 publications with 18,000+ Google Scholar citations, placing her among the top two percent of research scientists worldwide.
+Prof. Eden’s books include Taxing Multinationals (1998), Multinationals in North America (1994), Retrospectives on Public Finance (1991), Multinationals and Transfer Pricing (1985, 2017), The Ethical Professor (2018), The Economics of Transfer Pricing (2019), and Research Methods in International Business (2020).
 She is now working on her 10th book, tentatively titled “Principles of Transfer Pricing.”
 She also has scholarly articles published in all the major management and international business journals including Academy of Management Journal, Academy of Management Review; Canadian Journal of Economics, Journal of International Business Studies, Organization Science, and Strategic Management Journal.

 Born in Canada with economics degrees from three Canadian universities, Dr. Eden joined the Management Department at Texas A&M in 1995, where she taught undergraduate, masters and doctoral level courses on International Business and Multinational Enterprises.
 Between 2007 and 2019, Dr. Eden created and taught a graduate seminar on Transfer Pricing, which was cross-listed in the Bush School and the Economics Department and attracted students from across campus.
 Her course was the core course in a Transfer Pricing Aggies program that trained nearly 350 graduate students; over a third are now transfer pricing professionals.
 Although no longer full-time teaching in the Mays Business School, Dr. Eden continues to “make a difference through research, teaching and service.”
-In Spring 2020, she will guest lecture in the Transfer Pricing course Professor William Byrnes will be teaching, which is part of the International Tax program in the Texas A&M School of Law.
+She now offers guest lectures on transfer pricing in the International Tax program in the Texas A&M School of Law.

 Dr. Eden is married to Dr. Charles F. Hermann, the founding director of the George H.W.
-Bush School of Government and Public Service at Texas A&M. Upon their joint retirement from Texas A&M in August 2019, Dr. Eden and Dr. Hermann decided to give back to the University by establishing the Lorraine and Charles Hermann Endowed Excellence Fellowship (Hermann Fellows) program in the Bush School.
-Their gift will provide a Fellowship to an International Affairs student and they are currently raising money to fund a second student in Public Service and Administration.
+Bush School of Government and Public Service at Texas A&M. Upon their joint retirement from Texas A&M in August 2019, Dr. Eden and Dr. Hermann decided to give back to Texas A&M University by establishing the Lorraine and Charles Hermann Endowed Excellence Fellowship (Hermann Fellows) program in the Bush School.
+Their gift is providing an annual Fellowship to two second-year graduate students in the Bush School.